tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-5/README.md

   I have not heard of code smells.
 But when i looked it up i found out that it is used to refer to traces in programs which show weakness in design, they are not bugs but indicate code might have problems in the future.
 Some examples are duplicate code, code which depends on some other code.
 - What does it mean to have a sense of taste in programming?
 How can code taste?
+  - I think for code to taste good means that it is clean, elegant and easy to read and modify.
 - Is there an analogue for every sense?
 - What other code senses can you think of?
 - How many senses do humans have?